soggybag/glitch-storm/README.md

 * Regularly checks buttons and knobs.
 * Prints variable values once per second if debugging is enabled.

-**Note!** Do to the use of Timers and Interrupts, code here is not run on the regular schedule.
-Therefore printing serial ouput will be inconsistent or nonexistent.

-**If you are debugging with serial output turning the sample rate down will allow serial messages to display!**

 ### 🎚 **potsManager() — Reads Potentiometer Values**

 ```cpp